Emmanuel Rivera Player Props: Diamondbacks vs. Giants

-Emmanuel Rivera -- with an on-base percentage of .175 in his past 10 games, 165 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the San Francisco Giants, with Ryan Walker on the mound, on June 24 at 4:05 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera (.237 slugging percentage in past 10 games, including no homers), battle starter Anthony DeSclafani and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-3 with an RBI) against the Nationals.
+In his last game he had a one-hit showing (1-for-4) against the Giants.

 Emmanuel Rivera Game Info & Props vs. the Giants